Staff

 Peer Support Manager

 Jaclyn was born and raised in Alaska and is blessed to be a part of the recovery community on the Southern Kenai Peninsula.
-After years of struggling with addiction, the gifts of sobriety have come to fruition in her life; she is a proud wife and mother of two, works as Peer Support for Ninilchik Traditional Council and facilitates a local recovery coalition.
+After years of struggling with addiction, the gifts of sobriety have come to fruition in her life; she is a proud wife and mother of three, works as Peer Support for Ninilchik Traditional Council and facilitates a local recovery coalition.
 She enjoys quality time with her family, fishing, hiking, and all that Alaska has to offer.
 She is grateful to see the community support behind Kachemak Bay Recovery Connection and looks forward to new ways of spreading hope of freedom from addiction.

 Board Members